Rugal/rugal.github.com/_posts/2013/2013-11-24-springmvc-interceptor.md

 # afterCompletion

 ### execution sequence
-Execution order is invert with execution chain, thus first registred interceptor will be the last one to execute.
+Execution order is invert to execution chain, thus first registred interceptor will be the last one to execute.

 ### execution position:
 This method will only be invoked if preHandler method returns `true`, which means throwing exception or returning false will not enter this method.